maxamel/BitGenGo/README.md

 Flipping the shared variable bit is predicated on acquiring a lock.
 This enforces a sequential flipping of the bit.
 However, when a user performs a bit read it does not require a lock.
 The reason is that we do not care about race conditions in this case, we only care about the unpredictability of the result.
 Furthermore, introducing such a lock incurs a performance hit.
 You already have a minimal threshold time you have to wait between bit reads.
 Having to acquire a lock will only make things worse.
+For this reason do not use ```-race``` flag when running tests.
 For details refer to the Benchmark Reads section.

 # Random ints from random bits